skadefro/cloud-git-mongodb/README.md

 Besides the original functionality of [cloud-git](https://github.com/fusebit/cloud-git) I have also added
  - **parseCommit**: Will parse a commit object and return commit information.
+ - **parseTag**: Will parse a tag object and and return tag information.
  - **parseTree**: Will traverse a tree object and return the directory listing inside side it.
 If recursive is true, it will also traverse all sub folders found and add them as subtree on the each directory.
  - **GetTree**: Given the sha of a commit or tree it will get the directory listning for that.